By using this site, you agree to the Privacy Policy and Terms of Use.

 Contents

-Thyroid Disorders in IndiaTypes Of Thyroid1.
+Important Medical DisclaimerIntroductionUnderstanding Thyroid Disorders in IndiaTypes Of Thyroid1.
 Hypothyroidism (Underactive Thyroid)2.
 Hyperthyroidism (Overactive Thyroid)3.
 Hashimoto’s ThyroiditisBest Thyroid-Friendly Foods 1.
 Iodine Best Sources:2.
 SeleniumBest food options:3.
 Zinc Best Sources:4.
 Vitamin D Best Sources:5.
 Omega-3Best Sources:6.
 Iron Best Sources:7.
 Whole GrainsBest Options:8.
 Cooked Vegetables Best vegetables to include:9.
 Dairy Foods Best Options:10.
 Eggs Ways you can include eggs in your meals:11.
 Nuts & Seeds 12.
 Lentils & Legumes Foods to Avoid or Limit for Thyroid Health1.
 Excess Goitrogens (Raw Cruciferous Vegetables)2.
 Too Much Soy3.
 Excessive Sugar & Processed Foods4.
 Gluten-Heavy Foods5.
 High-Fat, Deep-Fried Foods6.
 Too Much Caffeine7-Day Thyroid-Friendly Diet Plan Natural Ways to Support Thyroid FunctionFAQ’s1.
 What are the good foods for the thyroid?2.
 Can thyroid patients eat bananas?3.
 Can hypothyroidism cause weight gain?4.
 Which fruits are safe for thyroid patients?5.
 Is gluten harmful to the thyroid?6.
-How can I control my thyroid normally?Conclusion
+How can I control my thyroid normally?Sources & ReferencesConclusion

-Thyroid Disorders in India
+Understanding Thyroid Disorders in India

 Types Of Thyroid